Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Asymptotic Convergence to Optimal Point

-for any initial points $z_i(0)\in\XX$, $i\in \LL$, and any $T\geq1$. \end{theorem} The proof of this theorem is conventional.
-Nonetheless, for the sake of the completeness of the presentation, we prove Theorem \ref{theorem:convergence_no_malicious} in the supplementary material.
+for any initial points $z_i(0)\in\XX$, $i\in \LL$, any $T\geq1$, and any choice of $\epsilon\in(0,1)$. \end{theorem} The proof of this theorem is straightforward.
+Nonetheless, for the sake of the completeness of the presentation, we prove Theorem~\ref{theorem:convergence_no_malicious} in the supplementary material.

+\textit{Discussion:} It may be possible to generalize the explicit upper bound \eqref{eq:upper_bound_deviation_no_malicious} which leads to a convergence rate of $O(1/T)$ to a set of choices for $\gamma(t)$ by extending \cite[Lemma 6]{li2022multi}.
+Additionally, the work \cite[Corollary 14]{LIU2017162} and the recent work~\cite[Theorem 2.12]{choi2023convergence} relax the individual strong convexity (see Assumption \ref{assumption:continuous_gradients_strongly_convex}) and replace it with the strong convexity of the global objective function at the cost of increasing the convergence rate to $O(1/\sqrt{T})$.
+Finally, the recent work \cite[ Theorem 2.5]{choi2023convergence} presents conditions to relax Assumption \ref{assumption:domain_sets} (with convergence rate of $O(1/\sqrt{T})$), however, we note that we utilize Assumption \ref{assumption:domain_sets} to limit the inputs of malicious agents.